 The Subway Zion Photography Hints & Gear

 As we mentioned before, the best idea for the trek is late fall.
-The colors are stunning, and the stream level is safe for people and for your photo gear too.
-The best light and the most light in the Subway tube is around noon and early afternoon.
+The colors are stunning, and the stream level is safe for people and your photo gear.
+The best and most light in the Subway tube is around noon and early afternoon.
 So be in the Subway tunnel around 11 am to start your photos; it takes you around an hour or two to take pictures.
 Remember, you have a long way back.
 A tripod for this hike is essential.
 The canyon is dark, so your shutter speeds may be several seconds long.
 Furthermore, the water in your photos will look much more natural with a slow shutter speed.

 Pack minimally for this hike.
 We suggest taking only one lens.
 So, take a wide angle.
 With this lens, you will shoot great photos of the Subway.

-The trick is that you need to use a longer exposure to make water stand still and look beautiful in the picture (please compare photographs from this article).
+The trick is that you need to use a longer exposure to make the water stand still and look beautiful in the picture (please compare photographs from this article).
 To get this effect, it’s best to use your Tv, S, or M mode (time pre-selection mode or full manual mode).
-In this mode, you will be able to set your shutter speed to 1/8s-2s.
-To find proper exposure settings, you will have to take a couple of pictures and observe the desired effect, then adjust your settings accordingly.
+In this mode, you can set your shutter speed to 1/8s-2s.
+To find proper exposure settings, you must take a couple of pictures, observe the desired effect, and adjust your settings accordingly.